 Back to Platforms

-Platform 3: Organoid models
+Platform 3: Organoid modelling – Enhancing drug discovery

-This highly innovative platform led by the Liverpool School of Tropical Medicine offers industry access to pioneering technologies which support the development of game-changing novel therapeutics.
+This highly innovative platform led by Liverpool School of Tropical Medicine offers industry access to pioneering technologies which support the development of game-changing novel therapeutics.

-A range of sophisticated technologies including innovative human tissue & microfluidic models, are available to industry to fast-track drug discovery.
+A range of sophisticated organoid modelling technologies including innovative human tissue & microfluidic models, are available to industry to fast-track drug discovery.
 Any infection can be rapidly screened, and our repository of human tissue models enables more precise assessment of therapeutic impact and efficacy – helping to de-risk development and support innovation.

 iiCON’s platform is establishing human 2D cell systems and 3D human spheroids/organoids infected with clinically relevant human pathogens.
 The screening platform will be capable of supporting pre-clinical investigation of human pathogens (including coinfections such as HIV/TB) within a human host environment.
 This will significantly improve translation of pre-clinical studies to clinical disease – creating a much-needed platform for the screening of virulent -intracellular pathogens.